April-Feb fiscal deficit at $100 bln, stays above budgeted estimates

-NEW DELHI India's fiscal deficit in the first eleven months of the 2013/14 financial year touched 5.99 trillion rupees ($100.03 billion), or 114.3 percent of the full year target, government data showed on Monday.
+NEW DELHI India's fiscal deficit in the first eleven months of the 2013/14 financial year touched 5.99 trillion rupees, or 114.3 percent of the full year target, government data showed on Monday.

 The deficit was 97.4 percent during April-February a year ago.